vstoykovbg/nginx.conf-examples/wp-super-cache-nginx.conf.md

 You should remember to change this if you change the IP address where Nginx is listening.

-# Using self-signed SSL sertificate
+# Using self-signed TLS certificate (a.k.a.
+SSL certificate)

-If you use self-signed SSL certificate preload will not work.
-In order to make it work you should use a valid SSL certificate or add your certificate to the WordPress's `ca-bundle.crt`:
+If you use self-signed TLS certificate preload will not work.
+In order to make it work you should use a valid TLScertificate or add your TLS certificate to the WordPress's `ca-bundle.crt`:

 ```
 # su myusername